-We have audited the financial report of Coleambally Finance Group Limited (the Company), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the directors' declaration.
+We have audited the financial report of Coleambally Finance Group Limited (the Company), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the directors' declaration.

-In our opinion the accompanying financial report of Coleambally Finance Group Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Coleambally Finance Group Limited is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Company's financial position as at 30 June 2022 and of its performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001
+- giving a true and fair view of the Company's financial position as at 30 June 2023 and of its financial performance and its cash flows for the year then ended; and - (ii) complying with Australian Accounting Standards.